-Usually this means a good mix of protein, fat, and healthy carbs.
-Wendy Koletar usually starts her day with an egg breakfast taco, greek yogurt with granola, or a smoothie with banana, frozen blueberries, kale, almond butter and almond milk.
-In fact, lots of the gals we interviewed go the smoothie route, since it’s an easy and delicious way to pack loads of nutrients into one glass.
+Usually, this means a good mix of protein, fat, and healthy carbs.
+Wendy Koletar typically starts her day with an egg breakfast taco, greek yogurt with granola, or a smoothie with banana, frozen blueberries, kale, almond butter, and almond milk.
+In fact, lots of the gals we interviewed go the smoothie route since it’s an easy and delicious way to pack loads of nutrients into one glass.

 Connect with someone you love.

 Whether it’s a breakfast date with your partner or a tickle session with your kids, connecting with someone you love first thing will set your priorities and remind you of what’s really important.
 Even if the morning is really busy, try to sit down for a few minutes over breakfast and talk about what’s going on in each others’ lives.
 Katie James’ morning routine is all about spending quality time with her two babes, and Nadine Abramcyk tells us that although her two kids are her alarm clock, “Seeing their faces makes the early wake-up time worthwhile.”

 And don’t forget that the simple act of smiling can actually make us feel way happier.
 Next time you wake up on the wrong side of the bed, go ahead and laugh at your partner’s cheesy joke.
 Suddenly the morning won’t seem like such a bummer after all.

 Be a super scheduler.